 Using Location to Show Maps

-We will use the bing maps API to show the location details in image holder.
+We will use the bing maps API to show the location details in the image holder.
 Create a data connection to use the “BingMaps.GetMap”.
-From datasources tab we will create a new connection as shown below.
+From the data sources tab we will create a new connection as shown below.

-Click on the link and follow the instructions to create an API key provide in above Figure 5.
-We are using slider controll to zoom in or zoom out the location image.
-We are using below formula on select event of slider control.
+Click on the link and follow the instructions to create an API key provided in the above Figure 5.
+We are using slider control to zoom in or zoom out the location image.
+We are using the below formula on the select event of the slider control.

 Set(myLocation, BingMaps.GetMap("CanvasLight", ImageSlider.Value, Location.Latitude,Location.Longitude))

-Let’s discuss about ” BingMaps.GetMap(“CanvasLight”, ImageSlider.Value, Location.Latitude,Location.Longitude) ” in a bit detail.
-From below screen we can see that BingMaps.GetMap requires imagerySet, zoomLevel, Latitude and Longitude as a mandatory values.
+Let’s discuss ” BingMaps.GetMap(“CanvasLight”, ImageSlider.Value, Location.Latitude,Location.Longitude) ” in a bit detail.
+From the below screen, we can see that BingMaps.GetMap requires imageryset, zoomLevel, Latitude, and Longitude as a mandatory value.

 By using Location formula we can find the location of the device.
 For more details on location formula click on the link.

 If you like this post, please subscribe our site and share this link as well.
-Visit link for webinar’s informations.
+Visit our site for more articles.